 The third stage is understanding the ox.
-Jeff Immelt of General Electric was one of the few CEO’s to recognize the importance of studying China’s five year plans.
+Jeff Immelt of General Electric was one of the few CEO’s to recognize the importance of studying China’s five-year plans.
 Understanding the ox is not a simple task.
-The plans are wide and far reaching, and extend deeply in the Chinese political system.
-IP and innovation related plans, for example, also encompass areas such as talent development, subsidies for IP filings, government training, foreign cooperation and collaboration, public awareness, standards for civil service promotion, amongst other areas.
-Properly understanding the ox means one needs to develop appropriate IP, government relations, media relations and related strategies based on how China plans and allocates resources.
+The plans are wide and far-reaching and extend deeply into the Chinese political system.
+IP and innovation-related plans, for example, also encompass areas such as talent development, subsidies for IP filings, government training, foreign cooperation and collaboration, public awareness, and standards for civil service promotion, amongst other areas.
+Properly understanding the ox means one needs to develop appropriate IP, government relations, media relations, and related strategies based on how China plans and allocates resources.